Découvertes Gallimard: Overview

 "Abrams Discoveries", the U.S. edition.

 International editions of the first title À la recherche de l'Égypte oubliée.
 From left to right, first row: American, British, German and Taiwanese editions; second row: Hispanic American, Russian, Romanian and Japanese editions.
 Editions in the first row sharing identical cover artwork with Gallimard, whereas those in the second row being redesigned.

 The cover design is one of the specificities.
 The old covers are glossy with black background illustrated in colour, the newer covers are matt-laminated rather than glossy, but more colourful, with different colour codes according to the subject matter.
 It differs from other reference books by its visual: a full-size picture, with its framing and the power of figurative elements, also a picture well-matched to the inside page layout, with a tiny, relevant picture illustrating the spine.
-The visual identity is strong, one can even easily recognise the collection's international editions.
+The visual identity is consistent, allowing readers to recognise the collection's international editions.
 However, there are some exceptions, for instance, the Barcelonese publisher Ediciones B adopted a completely different cover design for their collection Biblioteca de bolsillo CLAVES.

 "Trailer" for Claude Moatti's The Search for Ancient Rome.
 Painting by Louis Duc, 1830.

 "Trailer" for Claude Moatti's The Search for Ancient Rome.
 Painting by Constant Moyaux, 1866.

 Each title contains 128–224 pages with approximately 120–220 illustrations printed in four, five, six, or seven colours, both matte and glitter, and sometimes even gold, as in the title Richard Wagner : L'opéra de la fin du monde, the metallic gold heightens Carl Otto Czeschka's illustrations from Die Nibelungen.
 Each book begins with 8–10 full-page illustrations or photographs, prefaced by a pull-quote on the inside front cove, which Thames & Hudson director Jamie Camplin calls it a "cinema-influenced trailer" (designated as pré-générique in French).
 For the title Champollion : Un scribe pour l'Égypte, this book opens with a succession of reproductions of Champollion's manuscript Grammaire égyptienne; in L'Europe des Celtes, the reader is greeted by a series of bronze masks and hoary faces carved in stone; the "trailer" for La Saga de l'espace evokes the tragic launch of the Space Shuttle Challenger in 1986; while that of La Tour de Monsieur Eiffel presents the Eiffel Tower at every stage of its construction.

 The dynamic in page layout between text and illustration.
 Inside page view of Jerome Charyn's New York : Chronique d'une ville sauvage ('New York: Chronicle of a Wild City'), the title of the collection.